warestack/cc/Class-0/README.md

 ![7](assets/7.png)

-6. Create a new project: click on the project selector at the top, then choose **Create Project**.
+6. Create a new project: click on the project selector at the topleft corner (mine shows already acc-2026), then choose **New Project**.

 ![11](assets/11.png)

 7. Name your project as you like.
+I entered acc-2026.

 ![13](assets/13.png)